-The cost of goods manufactured is the cost assigned to units either completed or still in the process of being completed at the end of an accounting period.
+The cost of goods manufactured is the cost assigned to produced units in an accounting period.
 The concept is useful for examining the cost structure of a company's production operations.
 The best approach to examining the cost of goods manufactured is to disaggregate it into its component parts and examine them on a trend line.
 By doing so, one can determine the types of costs that a company is incurring over time to produce a certain mix and quantity of goods.
 This cost structure usually includes all of the following:

 A retail operation has no cost of goods manufactured, since it only sells goods produced by others.
 Thus, its cost of goods sold is comprised of merchandise that it is reselling.

 The cost of goods manufactured is not the same as the cost of goods sold.
 Goods manufactured may remain in stock for many months, especially if a company experiences seasonal sales.
 Conversely, goods sold are those sold to third parties during the accounting period.
 There can be numerous reasons for the cost of goods manufactured and cost of goods sold to differ from each other, including:

 There may be no sales at all during the period, while production has continued.
 The cost of goods sold is therefore zero, while the cost of goods manufactured may be substantial.